Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Illustrative Case Study of MCTS Workflow

 The expansion process continues, as illustrated in Figure~\ref{fig:mcts_v2}.
 Based on the UCT criterion, node $V_1$ is selected for the next expansion.
 Similar to the previous step, a dimension for refinement is sampled.
 The LLM then generates an improved alpha formula based on this dimension, which is subsequently evaluated to create node $V_2$.
 Notably, the refinement history of $V_2$ is cumulative, encapsulating all refinement steps and score evolutions from the root node $V_0$ through $V_1$ to $V_2$.
 The current search count is then incremented.

 Figures~\ref{fig:mcts_v3} and \ref{fig:mcts_v4} showcase the outcomes of the two subsequent expansion steps, leading to the generation of nodes $V_3$ and $V_4$, respectively.
 Upon the expansion that creates node $V_4$, the current search count reaches the predetermined target.
-At this juncture, the MCTS expansion phase for this iteration concludes.
+At this point, the expansion phase for the current MCTS iteration concludes.
 All five generated nodes ($V_0,...,V_4$) are then systematically reviewed.
-Nodes that meet predefined quality and performance criteria are added into the effective alpha repository.
+Nodes that meet predefined quality and performance criteria are added to the effective alpha repository.

 This sequence completes one full iteration of the MCTS-driven alpha mining process.
 Our framework is designed to iteratively repeat this entire cycle, enabling the efficient and systematic mining of effective alphas.